-We often see workshops in tango technique, or perhaps ‘women’s technique’.
-But many argue that in Argentina people do not learn to dance in a formal class, but simply by just dancing.
-They argue that instead of learning the correct technique we should learn about the tango culture in Argentina and the technique will emerge naturally out of that.
+If technique is the correct way of executing certain movements, the question is whether this can be separated from the culture.
+So it is often argued by traditionalists that in Argentina people do not learn tango in a formal class and that instead of learning the correct technique we should learn about the culture of tango and the technique will emerge naturally out of that.
 They hold that learning tango is primarily learning about the culture of the traditional milongas in Buenos Aires.
 Others focus on taking systematic technique classes from a professional dancing teacher and practicing.

 Obviously, an extreme case of one or the other will result in unbalanced development, so what we want is some sort of a balance between the two.
 Yet one finds that some advocate avoiding classes and just learning more about the culture of tango, whereas others seem to have only a minor if any interest in the culture and focus on improving their dancing skills.
 What would be an optimal balance here?